nosas/blog/performance_classification/article.md

 </figure>

 One can have high accuracy and low precision - such as when the arrows land everywhere around the apple's center.
-High precision and low accuracy is also possible - such as when the arrows reliably cluster, but miss the apple's center.
+High precision and low accuracy are also possible - such as when the arrows reliably cluster, but miss the apple's center.

 ---
 ## Recall